erindb/counterfactualGANs/README.md

 [Neural Face](http://carpedm20.github.io/faces/) uses a vector `z` that consists of 100 real numbers ranging from 0 to 1.
 They visualize what happens when each element in the noise vector is changed.

+* smiling people have wrinkles around their mouths. that's causal (muscles and stuff). and it did learn it. so that's cool.
+* can we do negative numbers?